-A Victoria's Secret Model Claims the Lingerie Brand's Fashion Show Isn't Happening This Year
+The Victoria's Secret Fashion Show Is Officially Canceled This Year

 In a climate where popular clothing brands like ThirdLove, Savage x Fenty, and Aerie are embracing diversity and body positivity, Victoria's Secret has lagged behind.
 For years, the brand has been called out for its lack of inclusivity, especially in its annual fashion show.
 Most recently, the lingerie giant found itself in hot water after Ed Razek, the chief marketing officer of L Brands (which owns Victoria's Secret), made a series of insensitive comments about transgender and plus-size models in an interview with Vogue.

-At this time, it's unclear whether the show will cease to exist altogether or is simply being postponed to the following year.
+At this time, the brand hasn't confirmed whether the show will cease to exist altogether or simply be postponed to the following year.

 Either way, it seems like the public is ready to move on from the brand's traditional ads and runway shows, as they no longer resonate in the era of the ever-evolving body-positive movement.